 Student teaching is defined as a "full-time, supervised, uncompensated classroom experience," to be completed in a continuous sequence of weeks for the designated time period.
 You will be supervised by a certified and experienced teacher.
 The primary objective of student teaching is to provide opportunity for demonstration and further development of instructional competence.
-While the State of Indiana requires a minimum of four weeks of full-time teaching, we recommend a minimum of 50% of the total time scheduled be spent in classroom teaching, ("Full Teach") which you plan and complete under the direction of your supervising teacher.
+While the State of Indiana requires a minimum of ten weeks of full-time teaching, some programs require more than the minimum set by the state.

 Directed observation is viewed as a meaningful experience and could include time spent observing the supervising teacher, other teachers in the subject area or grade levels being taught, and other departments, services, or activities of the school.
 Notes should be made about observations, reflection done, and modifications to own teaching planned as a result of structured observation.